 Summer training is essential to cross country success.
 If you show up in the fall without a base of endurance and strength, you’ll either spend most of the season getting to square one, or you’ll quickly get hurt as you attempt workouts you’re not ready for.
 But summer running need not — and should not — be difficult and stressful.
 This is a time for gradually building your body.
 Week by week you’ll feel running get easier and you’ll be going longer and faster with less effort.

 Below you’ll find three plans focused on progressing athletes throughout the summer season in preparation for the fall cross country season.
-One is for brand new runners (Beginner), one for runners who have had one to two years of distance running under their belts (Intermediate or “Novice”) and one for upper-classmen who have trained and advanced every year (Advanced).
+One is for brand new runners (Beginner), one for runners who have had one to two years of distance running under their belts (Intermediate) and one for upper-classmen who have trained and advanced every year (Advanced).

-These plans are designed to line athletes up for the rest of the season they have in front of them—which will consistent of multiple races in a short amount of time.
-Speed work and highly dense workouts aren’t in these plans, because you need to be lined up and trained to manage the biggest work over the next 2–3 months as you prepare for the championship season in October and November.
+These plans are designed to set athletes up for the season they have in front of them — which will consistent of multiple races in a short amount of time.
+Speed work and highly dense workouts aren’t in these plans; these are designed to train you so you can manage the biggest work over the 2–3 months of fall as you prepare for the championship season in October and November.

 If you’ve been running some since track ended, jump forward to a week that roughy mirrors how much you’ve done regularly.
 Be honest, and if in doubt, start with an easier week and progress.
 If you’re just starting your summer running, start at the beginning.
-Don’t worry about “finishing” the weeks before cross country practice starts—the point is development to advance your starting fitness.
+Don’t worry about “finishing” the weeks before cross country practice starts — the point is development to advance your starting fitness when workouts begin in the fall.
 The worst result would be that you are worn out or injured before the season starts.

 As you look at the plans, keep these principles in mind: